uhpik/uhpik/README.md

 - 📫 please don't reach me
 - i am a new to programming please help me
 - i love github community
-- please can you teachme ai deep learning and computer vision
+- please can you teach me ai deep learning and computer vision

 <!---
 uhpik/uhpik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.